-F. Compliance with the Zoning Ordinance and Development Standards lot-as long as the proposal meets the spirit and intent of the code or offers a community benefit sufficient to offset the waiver.
+F. Compliance with the Zoning Ordinance and Development Standards

+A Planned Development designation is intended to encourage development of compatible land uses on a scale larger than that of individual small parcels.
+This designation is used to request waivers on development standards to provide design flexibility for special circumstances unique to the design or lot-as long as the proposal meets the spirit and intent of the code or offers a community benefit sufficient to offset the waiver.
 Planned Development requests include a binding application report, site plan, and architectural elevations in an effort to guarantee to the community that what is proposed will be constructed if approved.
 All exemptions to the zoning and development standards must be identified in the application prior to approval of a binding proposal since the development will otherwise be expected to adhere to the ordinance standards.